Antibiotic Stewardship Honor Roll

 - Highlighted Antibiotic Stewardship Activity:

 M Health Fairview Woodwinds Hospital utilizes vancomycin Area Under the Curve (AUC) via Bayesian software for dosing and monitoring vancomycin.
-This is recommended as best practice per newly published guidelines, and Woodwinds made the move to implement this change in clinical practice in 2021.
-They are currently evaluating clinical outcomes associated with this change in practice.
-Additionally, Woodwinds is evaluating several special populations (e.g., patients on continuous renal replacement therapy and CNS infections) where data is lacking for utilizing AUC dosing and monitoring. - Collaboration:
+This was recommended as best practice per newly published guidelines and in 2021 they implemented this change in clinical practice.
+They are currently evaluating clinical outcomes associated with this change in practice, and additionally, they are evaluating several special populations (e.g., patients on continuous renal replacement therapy and CNS infections) where data is lacking for utilizing AUC dosing and monitoring. - Collaboration:

-- M Health Fairview Woodwinds Hospital participates in the MDH NHSN AU Option User Group which meets quarterly.
-Data regarding antimicrobial use at the hospital is shared with MDH which is then compiled into a quarterly individualized report that summarizes antimicrobial use at the institution and provides relevant comparisons to the antimicrobial use of other Minnesota hospitals.
-This group intends to discuss trends in antimicrobial use and facilitate information exchange between health systems in the state.
+Additionally, M Health Fairview Woodwinds Hospital participates in the Minnesota Department of Health National Healthcare Safety Network Antibiotic Use Option (MDH NHSN AU Option) User Group which meets quarterly.
+Data regarding antimicrobial use at the hospital is shared with MDH which is then compiled into a quarterly individualized report that summarizes antimicrobial use at our institution and provides relevant comparisons to the antimicrobial use of other Minnesota hospitals.
+This group intends to discuss trends in antimicrobial use and facilitate information exchange between health systems in Minnesota.

 - Physician Leader: Susan Kline, MD